⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 |---|---|---|

-| P/E Ratio (TTM) | 15.85 | The trailing price-to-earnings ratio measures the company's current share price relative to its earnings per share over the past twelve months. |
+| P/E Ratio (TTM) | 18.14 | Compares a company's current share price to its earnings per share over the past twelve months, indicating how much investors are willing to pay for each dollar of earnings. |

-| PEG Ratio | 0.67 | The Price/Earnings to Growth (PEG) ratio relates the P/E ratio to the expected earnings growth rate, suggesting whether the stock is undervalued or overvalued relative to its growth potential. |
+| PEG Ratio | 0.53 | Compares a stock's price-to-earnings (P/E) ratio to its earnings growth rate, used to determine if a stock is undervalued or overvalued relative to its growth potential. |

-| Price/Sales (TTM) | 0.74 | The trailing price-to-sales ratio compares the company's market capitalization to its total revenue over the past twelve months, often used for companies with fluctuating earnings or no earnings. |
+| Price/Sales (TTM) | 0.92 | Measures the market value of a company relative to its total revenue over the trailing twelve months, often used for valuing growth companies or those with inconsistent earnings. |

-| EV/EBITDA | 9.36 | Enterprise Value to EBITDA measures the total value of the company relative to its earnings before interest, taxes, depreciation, and amortization, often used for cross-company comparisons. |
+| EV/EBITDA | 10.70 | Compares a company's enterprise value to its earnings before interest, taxes, depreciation, and amortization, providing a valuation multiple often used across different industries. |

 | Company | Market Cap (B) | P/E Ratio | P/B Ratio | Revenue Growth (%) | Operating Margin (%) |